NationalSecurityAgency/skills-docs/docs/contribution/architecture.md

 You can start the SkillTree skills-service with zero configuration and it will use an in-memory [H2 database](https://www.h2database.com).
 Please visit the [Install Guide](/dashboard/install-guide/) to better understand your installation options.

 Let's now focus on what the production deployment would look like.
-Production installation of the skills-service will require the following infrastructure:
+A production installation of the skills-service will require the following infrastructure:
 - [PostgreSQL](https://www.postgresql.org/) - Relational store for the project definitions and the skill events.
 - [RabitMQ Stomp Brokers](https://www.rabbitmq.com/stomp.html) - Used to support [WebSocket](https://en.wikipedia.org/wiki/WebSocket) functionality.